 - EU Pet Passport Issuance: €100–€300.

-- Depending on destination requirements.
+- Additional Treatments or Tests: Depending on destination requirements.

 Total Estimated Cost: €150–€350.